Our Lawyers Can Help if You Received a Traffic Ticket While Driving Through Pennsylvania

 - If you are caught with a moving violation in Pennsylvania, and your state is also part of the Driver License Compact, your state’s department of transportation will be notified and your offense may be added to your driving record.
 This is typically state-specific and it may also depend on the type of offense for which you were convicted.

-Hiring a Pittsburgh Traffic Ticket Lawyer
+Hiring a Lawyer for Your Out-of-State Traffic Ticket

 You might want to consider hiring an attorney to represent you for your Pittsburgh traffic ticket.
 You might have to appear in court, and a traffic lawyer may be able to appear in court on your behalf.
 You have 10 days to respond to a citation regardless of where you might be, and if you fail to respond you may be held to serious fines and a driver’s license suspension.
 An experienced defense lawyer can also look into the details of your case and see what options are available for getting your charge reduced or dismissed to help you avoid the long-term ramifications of a one-time issue.